A White Siberian Husky may be one of the most visually pleasing dog breeds there is!

 In 1925 a dog called Togo, and his owner Lenhard Seppala, were responsible for transporting an essential vaccination to Nome where a deadly disease had broken out.

-After this, Togo went on to father many litters and is widely considered to be the father of all modern Huskies in America.
+After this, Togo went on to father Husky puppy many Husky puppy litters and is widely considered to be the father of all modern white Huskies in America.

 Kennel Club Recognition and Pedigree

-White Husky dogs are recognized by the American Kennel Club.
+The White Siberian Husky is recognized by the American Kennel Club.

-When the breed was first registered in 1930, the first Husky registered was white.
+When the dog breed was first registered in 1930, the first Husky registered was white.

-In 1938, the Siberian Husky Club of America formed which exists as a national network of Siberian Huskies, and hosts their own competitions including sledding, agility, obedience and more.
+In 1938, the Siberian Husky Club of America formed which exists as a national network of the Siberian Husky, and hosts their own competitions including sledding, agility, obedience, and more.